-To be a successful affiliate marketer requires hard work!
+To be a successful affiliate marketer requires hard work.
 You must be dedicated to doing at least an hour a day of work on your site, and it would be better to do three to eight hours, however that is based on whether you are working full time outside of your home.
+How to set goals in 5 easy steps will help you get organized and give you direction for your blog.

 Tweaking posts, adding media, and creating new content are all things that need regular maintenance.
 It is easy to get distracted while learning how best to move forward with your website, but it is important to set measurable goals that keep you moving forward and maintain momentum.